 Ahead of taking on a fundamental shift in business strategy, Microsoft today announced revenue of $16.01 billion for fiscal Q1 2013.
 That fell just below Wall Street expectations that had called for $16.5 billion in sales.
-Net income plummeted by 22 percent to $5.31 billion as the company readies major hardware and software initiatives due in the weeks ahead.
+Net income plummeted to $4.47 billion as the company readies major hardware and software initiatives due in the weeks ahead.

 As expected, Windows lagged significantly in the months preceding Microsoft's much-publicized debut of Windows 8.
 The Windows and Windows Live divisions fell to $3.24 billion, a decrease of 33 percent compared to where things stood one year ago.
 That's largely attributable to waning PC momentum: recent estimates from Gartner indicate that worldwide PC shipments fell 8 percent in the third quarter as consumers await the next version of Windows, due on October 26th.
 The company's reliable business division (which includes Office) grew by 1 percent to $5.50 billion in Q1.